4iurchenko/4iurchenko/README.md

 ### Hi there 👋

-I am Yurii.
+I am Yurri.
 I am a data engineer, as well as a software enthusiast.
 I've been in engineering since 2009.
 But actually, since 2000.
 Then, in 2003, I won the competition with the game "Tanks" in Ukraine.

 Now, I'm focusing on building data platforms and data pipelines.